 There’s a lot of COVID-19 information out there.
 And as a small business employer, you may just be looking for the bottom line.

-So, here’s some information on what the Families First Coronavirus Response Act means for your business.
+So, here’s some information on what the Families First Coronavirus Response Act and Consolidated Appropriations Act mean for your business.

 In a nutshell, what are the paid leave laws?